 Tooltester is supported by readers like yourself.
 We may earn an affiliate commission when you purchase through our links, which enables us to offer our research for free.

-Let’s get one thing out of the way: we really like Weebly.
-They regularly take the 1st or 2nd spot on our list of the best website builders, and 40M users can’t be that wrong.
-Plus, they constantly bring out new updates to improve their platform, which means their solution is like a fine wine that improves with age.
+Let’s get one thing out of the way: we really used to like Weebly.
+They regularly took the 1st or 2nd spot on our list of the best website builders, and 40M users sounds impressive.
+However, all that changed when Square acquired the company.
+Since then, we hardly saw any improvements of the platform.

-But we get it if they’re not for you.
-Maybe you want more flexibility with the design.
+So there are good reasons to move away from them.
+Maybe you want more design flexibility.
 Maybe you need a multilingual website.
-Or maybe like the Google Trends chart below shows, you are interested in checking out newer, flashier providers like Squarespace, Shopify, and the main Weebly competitor, Wix.
+Or maybe you are simply interested in checking out newer, flashier providers like Squarespace, Shopify, and the main Weebly competitor, Wix.

 Weebly Pros & Cons

 As we’ve noted in our review, Weebly is excellent, but does have its shortcomings.
 Here are the main pros and cons.

 One the plus side

 - Designs are a bit more rigid than with some competitors (e.g. Wix) and are starting to look outdated.